Seed Programme 2025 launched!

 Funding

-• Each of the current nine participating ECIU institutions have defined a maximum available funding amount for their participating researchers (see funding rules).
+• Each of the current six participating ECIU institutions have defined a maximum available funding amount for their participating researchers (see funding rules).

 • Please check the amounts in the table and consult with your institutional contact person for financial questions.